 David R. Williams

-David R. Williams is the Florence and Laura Norman Professor of Public Health at the Harvard School of Public Health and Professor of African and African American Studies and of Sociology at Harvard University.
-His first 6 years as a faculty member were at Yale University where he held appointments in both Sociology and Public Health.
-The next 14 years were at the University of Michigan where he was the Harold Cruse Collegiate Professor of Sociology, a Senior Research Scientist at the Institute of Social Research and a Professor of Epidemiology in the School of Public Health.
-Dr. Williams holds a master’s degree in public health from Loma Linda University and a Ph.D. in Sociology from the University of Michigan.
+David R. Williams is the Florence Sprague Norman and Laura Smart Norman Professor of Public Health and chair of the Department of Social and Behavioral Sciences at the Harvard T.H.
+Chan School of Public Health.
+He is also a Professor of African and African American Studies and Sociology at Harvard University.
+Previously, he served 6 years on the faculty of Yale University and 14 at the University of Michigan.
+He holds an MPH from Loma Linda University and a PhD in Sociology from the University of Michigan.

 677 Huntington Avenue Kresge Building Room 615